salrashid123/tpm2/README.md

 - `tpm2_duplicate`: Use (`tpm2_import`, `tpm2_duplicate`) encrypt and transfer a key from one TPM to another.

 - `hmac_import`: Import an external hmac key and use it to do hmac-stuff

+- `tpm_services`: samples in go for  standalone remote attestation, quote-verify and seal-unseal

 - `ek_import_blob`: Transfer secret  using ekPub only.
 Example only covers `go-tpm` based transfer (TODO: figure out the `tpm2_tools` flow).
       * see  to [https://github.com/salrashid123/gcp_tpm_sealed_keys](https://github.com/salrashid123/gcp_tpm_sealed_keys)